IAmJSD/website/src/pages/blog/rosie-duffield.md

 ![rosieduffield.co.uk marked as for sale on Porkbun](/images/rosie-duffield/domain_buyable.png)

 I laughed my ass off at this news, this domain was just available to buy and use.
-I immediately bought the domain, [there is now a service to take emails sent to the domain that are public interest and put them on a webpage.](https://rosieduffield.co.uk) Probably should've parked that one Rosie, oops!
+I immediately bought the domain, and right now it just redirects back to this blog post.